Vanbrugh House Hotel – An eclectic boutique B&B opposite the Oxford Union.

 - Oxford Official Walking Tours – The Oxfordshire tourist board puts on excellent walking tours covering not only the city and university, but also Harry Potter, Inspector Morse, and Philip Pullman tours.
 The meeting point is at the main office and shop in Broad Street, a 3-minute walk (0.2 mile) from the hotel.

-- River Cruises and Punting – Oxford River Cruises and Salters Steamers, across from each other at Folly Bridge (0.6 mile, 12-minute walk), offer various delightful experiences from punts and city tours to sundowner cruises in the summer months.
-Another popular place to hire punts, pedalos, and more is at Magdalen Bridge Boathouse (0.7 mile, 13-minute walk).
+- River Cruises and Punting – Oxford River Cruises and Salters Steamers, across from each other at Folly Bridge (0.6 mile), offer various delightful experiences from punts and city tours to sundowner cruises in the summer months.
+Another popular place to hire punts, pedalos, and more is at Magdalen Bridge Boathouse (0.7 mile).

 Best Nearby Restaurants